-A garment’s price tag is no longer a reliable indicator of the fabrics it’s made from and, adding to the confusion for those after animal-friendly fashion, the fur trimming on a jacket or bag could be the real thing but in many cases isn’t clearly labelled or even mis-labelled as fake fur.
+A garment’s price tag is no longer a reliable indicator of the fabric it is made from.
+What’s more, adding to the confusion for those after animal-friendly fashion, the fur trimming on a jacket or bag could be the real thing but isn’t clearly labelled or even mis-labelled as fake fur.

 The Fur Free Retailer program